akeneo/pim-docs/cookbook/custom_entity/index.rst

             )
         );

-We need to provide the identifying field to the datagrid manager as well as the route for the edit and delete actions.
+We need to provide the identifying field inside the datagridmanager, as well as the route for the edit and delete actions.

 .. code-block:: php